Aishwarya-Chandradhara/healthcompanion/HealthCompanion/data/nlu.md

 - i want to go to a clinic
 - i want to go to a pharmacy
 - is there a pharmacy nearby
+- when is it available?
+- is it free
+- when will it be available
+- can you tell me when is there a free time slot
+- what time would be better
+- what time would be appropriate
+- what time is free
+- when will there be appointments
+- when are the appointments going to be available
+- what would be a free time slot
+- can i make an appointment on the [10th of Feb](date)
+- is the [23.01](date) free for an appointment
+- i want to make an appointment for [10:30](time)

 ## intent:deny
 - no